GoogleCloudPlatform/cluster-toolkit/community/examples/apptainer/examples/gpu/README.md

   --tunnel-through-iap
 ```

 This example takes advantage of Apptainers ability to [transform](https://apptainer.org/docs/user/latest/build_a_container.html#converting-containers-from-one-format-to-another) [OCI](https://opencontainers.org/) container images into [SIF](https://github.com/apptainer/sif) images.
-Rather than building a separate `Julia` SIF image you can just used the version [publicly available](https://hub.docker.com/_/julia) in [Docker Hub](https://hub.docker.com/).
+Rather than building a separate `Julia` SIF image you can just use the version [publicly available](https://hub.docker.com/_/julia) in [Docker Hub](https://hub.docker.com/).
 You will, however, need to use the `Julia` package manager to add the [CUDA](https://github.com/JuliaGPU/CUDA.jl) and [BenchmarkTools](https://juliaci.github.io/BenchmarkTools.jl/stable/) packages.
 By default SIF images are readonly, but you can specify a writeable [persistent overlay](https://apptainer.org/docs/user/latest/persistent_overlays.html) at runtime.
 You will use this mechanism to add the necessary `Julia` packages.

 Create the persistent overlay with the command